tonmetaspace/.github/Profile/README.md

 Some examples:
 - TON CON, which is available at [TON CON Meta](https://github.com/DAO-TON-CON/meta))
 - [TON CON NFT](https://github.com/DAO-TON-CON/nft) - This is a collection of 898 unique digital NFTs created by TON CON 2022.
 Now you can use them in the Web3 era as digital information on the Open Network.
+- [TON Fingerprints](https://github.com/mir-one/fingerprints) - This is a collection of 10 000 unique digital fingerprints created based on the algorithm for generating basic rings using a noise texture.
+Like human fingerprints, you can now use them for the Web3 and Metaverse era as digital biometric information on The Open Network.

 ---

 ## Why it's so cool to join?